2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

         {{< /hub-example >}}

         {{< hub-example id="interfaces" community="NASA VEDA" url="https://www.earthdata.nasa.gov/dashboard/"
-            heading="Notebooks, RStudio, VS Code, web apps, or a desktop" image="/images/communities/veda-server-options.png"
+            heading="Notebooks, RStudio, VS Code, or a full desktop" image="/images/communities/veda-server-options.png"
             alt="The NASA VEDA server options page, with a Pangeo notebook environment and an NVIDIA T4 GPU option" caption="The launch page of the [NASA VEDA hub](https://docs.openveda.cloud/user-guide/scientific-computing/).
 Users pick the environment and server size each time." >}}
-        NASA VEDA's launch page offers a Python environment, RStudio, or a [Linux desktop with QGIS](/platform/#desktop), with an optional [GPU](/platform/#compute), and [VEDA's docs](https://docs.openveda.cloud/user-guide/scientific-computing/) cover VS Code on the same hub.
+        NASA VEDA's launch page offers a Python environment, RStudio, or a [Linux desktop with QGIS](/platform/#desktop), each with an optional [GPU](/platform/#compute).
+        [VEDA's docs](https://docs.openveda.cloud/user-guide/scientific-computing/) also cover VS Code on the same hub.
         [Development Seed](../collaborators/devseed/index.md) and 2i2c demonstrated an [Open in QGIS button](../blog/2025/veda-update-q4-2024/index.md) that takes a layer from the VEDA dashboard straight into QGIS on the hub.

         On its own hub, [Openscapes](https://openscapes.org/blog/2023-10-17-matlab-on-openscapes/) runs MATLAB with users' own licenses.